michaelnmmeyer/dharma/readme.md

 [`Pandoc`](https://pandoc.org) must also be installed, we use it at runtime for rendering Markdown files.

+The code's documentation can be browsed with the `pdoc` tool:

+	pdoc dharma

 ##  Entry points

 There are four main programs.
 On our server, they run concurrently and are